redfords/flight-data/README.md

-# flight-data
-Flight data analysis
+# Flight data analysis

+Real-time flight data from Aviationstack API.

+Using .json and .csv sources, Pandas and SQLAlchemy and MySQL.